Blixxky/MFB-Realive/README.md

 ![Image](rejoice.jpg)

-# Built on the back of [Mercenaries Farm Bot by @Efemache](https://github.com/Efemache/Mercenaries-Farm-bot)

 ## Supported Resolutions

 - For fullscreen mode, both the Hearthstone resolution and your screen resolution must match.
 For example, use **1920x1080** for both.